Lukasz-pluszczewski/simple-express/README.md

     - **getHeader**: *function* Alias for get()
     - **next**: *function* Express' next function, triggers next middleware
     - **req**: *object* Express' req object
+Routes can also be an object with paths as keys and handlers object|array as values or array of arrays where first element is path and second is object of handlers (see examples below)

 ### Response
 To send a response from route handler just return an object (or Promise that wil resolve to an object) with the following fields: